IsaiaScope/Iso_Obsidian_2.0/React/theory/data/components.md

 #### theory
-1. ***Components tag are not render in html page, like in angular happen.
+1. ***Components tag are not render in html page, like in Angular happend.
 Components tags are remove at run time***
 2. if component tag doesn't have any content inside u could omit the second one e use self closing tag
 ```jsx
 <Component title={someTitle}><Component>